Barwon Estuary Monitoring Pilot Project

 Water Quality Monitoring Sites Selected

-Site assessments have been undertaken by Corangamite Catchment Management Authority to determine potential sites which will provide suitable information, as well as being safe for our community volunteers.
-Potential sites were presented and reviewed at the community meeting, where it was agreed that these sites would form the foundation of the Barwon Estuary Monitoring Pilot Project.
+Site assessments have been undertaken by Corangamite Catchment Management Authority to determine sites which will provide suitable information, as well as being safe for our community volunteers.

-the monitoring program will stretch from mouth of the Barwon estuary, upstream as far as Sheepwash Rd and River Parade, and then across the river from the bridge to the Ocean Grove beach used for recreational usage, particularly during peak periods over summer.
+The monitoring program will stretch from mouth of the Barwon estuary, upstream as far as Sheepwash Rd and River Parade, and then across the river from the bridge to the Ocean Grove beach used for recreational usage, particularly across public holiday periods.

 Volunteer Training